Fan Activism and Civic Engagement

 What to Send:

-300 word abstracts should be submitted by Friday 15th August 2014.
-If an abstract is accepted for the conference, a full draft paper should be submitted by Friday 17th September 2014.
-Abstracts should be submitted simultaneously to both Organising Chairs; abstracts may be in Word or RTF formats with the following information and in this order:
+300 word proposal should be submitted by Friday 1st May 2015.
+If an abstract is accepted for the conference, a full draft paper should be submitted by Friday 3rd July 2015.
+300 word abstracts should be submitted to the Organising Chairs; abstracts may be in Word or RTF formats, following this order:

 a) author(s), b) affiliation as you would like it to appear in programme, c) email address, d) title of proposal, e) body of proposal, f) up to 10 keywords.